What Is My Newborn Learning?

 - Smile, stick out your tongue, and make other expressions for your infant to study, learn, and imitate.

-- Use a favorite toy for the infant to focus on and follow, or shake a rattle for your infant to find.
+- Use a favorite toy for your newborn to focus on and follow, or shake a rattle for your infant to find.

 - Let your baby spend some awake time on his or her tummy to help strengthen the neck and shoulders.
 Always supervise your infant during "tummy time" and be ready to help if he or she gets tired or frustrated in this position.
 Never put an infant to sleep on his or her stomach — babies should sleep on their backs to reduce the risk of SIDS (sudden infant death syndrome).